FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 Week4: We made the duck idea more clear and started to formulated what the duck has to be able to do.

 Week5: In week 5 I mainly researched into components and chose several.
-I focused on the Speaker, compass, step down converter and micro controller.
+I focused on the Speaker, compass, step down converter, distance sensor and micro controller.
 Although they had to be changed later.
 Also I had to find a way to store sound files.
 - [ComponentList](https://github.com/FontysVenlo/prj4e-repository-group_e02/blob/main/doc/GreatComponentList.md)

 Week6: I prepared, worked on and held the pitch